-- Half of the electricity I use in my studio comes from wind power supplied by Xcel Energy’s Windsource program.
+- 100% of the electricity I use in my studio comes from solar power supplied by Xcel Energy’s Renewable Connect program.
 All lighting is either by fluorescent, CFL, or LED bulbs.

 - I was named Volunteer Conservationist of the Year in 2002 by the Rocky Mountain Chapter of the Sierra Club.

 - In the “lost wax” casting process, I use a steam dewaxer before the wax burnout cycle, significantly lowering emissions.

 - My casting and soldering torches have been converted from acetylene to cleaner burning propane.